rajukth/ClockExtension/README.md

 🕰️ Floating Nepali Clock Extension

 A draggable, floating Nepali digital clock browser extension that displays the current Nepali date and time on any webpage.
-Built for Chrome and Chromium-based browsers.
+Compatible for any browsers.

 📸 Features